research-outcome/LLM-Game-Benchmark/README.md

 **Game Simulation Webpage:**

 To run simulations of Tic-Tac-Toe, Connect Four, and Gomoku games, please visit the <a href="game-simulation">game simulation</a> page.
 You can use your OpenAI API Key or Google Gemini API Key to run the simulations yourself.
 Below is a screenshot of the game simulation page.
+A demonstration video of the simulation page is located <a href="https://www.youtube.com/watch?v=nbfsGFnsu4s">here</a>.
 ![LLM-GameSimulation-Connect4Run](https://github.com/research-outcome/LLM-Game-Benchmark/assets/129539668/1d300826-5298-48dd-85fd-afdf0b5be79c)